 Dry Eye Center

 Conditions like dry eye syndrome can lead to frequent discomfort and pain but there are solutions.
-At The Eye Center, we can not only diagnose dry eye but also provide dry eye care in Pembroke Pines so you no longer have to live with discomfort.
+The Eye Center is your go-to dry eye center in Pembroke Pines, Florida.
+Our dry eye specialists not only diagnose dry eye but also provide dry eye care so you no longer have to live with discomfort.

-Dry eye is just what it sounds like.
+Dry eye, also known as dry eye syndrome or dry eye disease, is just what it sounds like.
 It is a condition where the eyes do not have enough lubrication and consequently may feel scratchy or grainy.
 Dry eye syndrome is typically a result of low tear production or poor tear quality and can lead to more serious problems like damage to the eye surface or eye infections.
 While a common condition, some people do not realize that what they are struggling with is dry eye or that there are solutions available, and they do not need to feel this way.

-There are many different reasons people can develop dry eye disease, and it’s important to understand the underlying causes for your dry eye so that you can get the treatment you need.
+There are many different reasons people can develop dry eye disease, and it’s important to understand the underlying causes of your dry eye so that you can get the treatment you need.

 Meibomian gland dysfunction

 Meibomian gland dysfunction is one of the top reasons people develop dry eye disease.
-It is a condition in which the meibomian glands, located in the eyelids, become clogged or blocked.
-These glands produce an oily substance that helps to lubricate the eye and prevent tear evaporation.
-When these glands become blocked, the production of this oily substance is reduced or stopped, leading to an imbalance in the tear film and dry eye symptoms.
+It is a condition where the meibomian glands in the eyelids become clogged or blocked.
+These glands produce an oil that helps to lubricate the eye and prevent tear evaporation.
+When these glands become blocked, it prevents the normal flow of this oil, leading to an imbalance in the tear film and dry eye symptoms.

-Symptoms of MGD can include eye discomfort, redness, a feeling of grittiness, and a sensation of burning or stinging.
-In severe cases, MGD can also lead to thickened, irregular eyelid margins and meibomian cyst (chalazion) formation.
+Symptoms of MGD can include eye discomfort, redness, a feeling of grittiness, and a burning or stinging sensation.
+In severe cases, MGD can also lead to thickened, irregular eyelid margins and meibomian cysts.

 Blepharitis is a condition in which the eyelids become inflamed.
 It can cause a variety of symptoms including redness, itching, burning, and a feeling of grittiness in the eyes.
 It can also cause the eyelashes to become matted or to turn inward, which can lead to irritation and even infection.